Always Valid Inference: Bringing Sequential Analysis to A/B Testing: Preliminaries

-While this test maximizes power for the given $n$, the power increases as $n$ is increased.
-The user must choose $n$ to trade off power against the opportunity cost of waiting for more samples.
-Popular sample size calculators help.
-They ask for a ``minimum detectable effect'' (MDE), as well as a desired Type II error constraint $\beta$; the MDE is the smallest $\theta$ that the user would like to detect, with probability at least $1-\beta$.
-Many standard statistics textbooks cover this procedure; see, e.g., \cite{gelman2007data}.
+While the tests maximize power for the given $n$, the power increases as $n$ is increased, and so the user must choose $n$ to trade off power against the opportunity cost of waiting for more samples.
+The challenge for the user is that the power is a steep function of the true $\theta$, so good advance knowledge on the size of the effect sought is required.

 {\bf The fixed horizon user interaction model}.
-Testing platforms allow users to implement their optimal test via {\em p-values}.
+Testing platforms typically allow users to implement their optimal test via {\em p-values}.
 Specifically, the p-value at time $n$ corresponding to the UMP test is:

 In other words, this p-value is the {\em smallest $\alpha$ such that the $\alpha$-level test with sample size $n$ rejects $H_0$.}